Deep Learning for Multivariate Time Series Imputation: A Survey: Preliminary and Taxonomy

-To summarize the existing deep multivariate time series imputation methods, we propose a taxonomy from the perspectives of {imputation uncertainty} and neural network architecture as illustrated in Figure~\ref{fig:taxonomy}, and provide a more detailed summary of these methods in Table~\ref{tab:taxonomy}. {For imputation uncertainty, we categorize imputation methods into predictive and generative types, based on their ability to yield varied imputations that reflect the inherent uncertainty in the imputation process.} In the context of the neural network architecture, we examine prominent deep learning models specifically designed for time series imputation.
+To summarize the existing deep multivariate time series imputation methods, we propose a taxonomy from the perspectives of {imputation uncertainty} and neural network architecture as illustrated in Figure~\ref{fig:taxonomy}, and provide a more detailed summary of these methods in Table~\ref{tab:taxonomy}.
+Regarding large model-based methods, we separate them as a category considering their application strategies are quite different from general neural network algorithms. {For imputation uncertainty, we categorize imputation methods into predictive and generative types, based on their ability to yield varied imputations that reflect the inherent uncertainty in the imputation process.} In the context of the neural network architecture, we examine prominent deep learning models specifically designed for multivariate time series imputation.
 The discussed models encompass RNN-based ones, CNN-based ones, GNN-based ones, attention-based ones, VAE-based ones, GAN-based ones, and diffusion-based ones.
-In the following two sections, we will delve into and discuss the existing deep time series imputation methods from these two perspectives.
+In the following sections, we will delve into and discuss the existing deep time series imputation methods from these two perspectives.